Julian Henry's Blog

 If these numbers don’t make sense to you, you are not alone.
 Let’s try to fix it.
 Cut the charity immediately to go into housing.
 The budgeted $1,191 will barely get a one bedroom, one bath thirty minutes away from a metropolitan area.
 The $572 for groceries?
 The inflation of 2024 makes this number laughable.
 On a positive note, the $476 monthly invested in a an 8% returning portfolio will yield $87,084.53 after 10 years.
 Nevertheless, how will you stash that savings away when children enter the picture?

 By admission, Dunn’s budget spread ignores student loans, vacation, and other types of debt.
-It also ignores, openly, costs of raising children: college tuition funds, recreational activites, clothes, food, diapers, toys and daycare.
+It also ignores, openly, costs of raising children: college tuition funds, recreational activities, clothes, food, diapers, toys and daycare.

 Yes, the American dream is truly in peril when raising a family for the average American requires gutting a healthy budget.
 As usual, the status quo does not suffice.
 The pop-finance of yesteryear, just nine years ago in this country, is wildly out of touch with the needs of the red, white and blue household.